Shrine: Sunni Islam

 Two of the oldest and notable Islamic shrines are the Dome of the Rock and the smaller Dome of the Chain built on the Temple Mount in Jerusalem.
 The former was built over the rock that marked the site of the Jewish Temple and according to Islamic tradition, was the point of departure of Muhammad's legendary ascent heavenwards (al-Mi'raj).

 More than any other shrines in the Muslim world, the tomb of Muhammad is considered a source of blessings for the visitor.
 Among sayings attributed to Muhammad include one stated as: "He who visits my grave will be entitled to my intercession."
 Visiting Muhammad's tomb after the pilgrimage is considered by the majority of Sunni legal scholars to be recommended.

 The early scholars of the salaf, Ahmad Ibn Hanbal (d.
 241 AH), Ishaq Ibn Rahwayh (d.
 238 SH), Abdullah ibn Mubarak (d.
 189 AH) and Imam Shafi'i (d.
-204 AH) all permitted the practice of ziyāra to the Prophet's tomb.
+204 AH) all permitted the practice of ziyāra to Muhammad's tomb.
 The hadith scholar Qadi Ayyad (d.
-554 AH) stated that visiting the Prophet was "a Sunna of the Muslims on which there was consensus, and a good and desirable deed."
+554 AH) stated that visiting Muhammad was "a Sunna of the Muslims on which there was consensus, and a good and desirable deed."

 Ibn Hajar al-Asqalani (d.
-852 AH) explicitly stated that travelling to visit the tomb of the Prophet was "one of the best of actions and the noblest of pious deeds with which one draws near to God, and its legitimacy is a matter of consensus."
+852 AH) explicitly stated that travelling to visit the tomb of Muhammad was "one of the best of actions and the noblest of pious deeds with which one draws near to God, and its legitimacy is a matter of consensus."
 Similarly, Ibn Qudamah (d.
-620 AH) considered ziyāra of the Prophet to be recommended and also seeking intercession directly from the Prophet at his grave.
+620 AH) considered ziyāra of Muhammad to be recommended and also seeking intercession directly from Muhammad at his grave.